tschatzl/tschatzl.github.io/_posts/2021-06-28-evacuation-failure.md

 **Yes**, because there may still be stalls of the entire application waiting for the GCLocker.

+**And** there are issues where the current implementation of the GCLocker mechanism causes VM failures like discussed in [JDK-8192647](https://bugs.openjdk.java.net/browse/JDK-8192647).

 Since the specification only requires memory management to keep this objects in place (if not copying or preventing garbage collection), the options are about keeping the Java objects that need to stay in place in place, and freeing the space surrounding them for subsequent allocation in different granularities.

 Ideally, the garbage collector would just keep only these objects in place, and allow evacuation of everything else surrounding them.
 The problem is that this complicates subsequent allocation significantly.